Treatment for Uterine Fibroids in South Miami, FL

-Uterine Fibroids, which are abnormal growths in a woman’s uterus, affects 70 to 80 percent* of women in their lifetime however they can be treated.
+Uterine Fibroids are benign, abnormal growths in a woman’s uterus.
+Fibroids affect 70 to 80 percent of women in their lifetime however they can be treated.
 If left untreated fibroids can cause abdominal pain as well as heavy periods.

 There are many factors that increase a woman’s risk of developing fibroids, including:

-In most cases fibroids are asymptomatic and do not cause any symptoms, so it’s hard for most women to tell whether they have fibroids.
-When symptoms do present themselves, they often include heavy bleeding, frequent urination, painful intercourse, lower back pain and a feeling of fullness in the lower abdomen.
-If you experience these symptoms, your doctor may perform an ultrasound, MRI or X-ray to properly diagnose the condition.
+In most cases fibroids are asymptomatic and do not cause any symptoms.
+This can make it difficult women to tell whether or not they have fibroids.
+When symptoms are present, they commonly include heavy bleeding, frequent urination, painful intercourse, lower back pain and a feeling of fullness in the lower abdomen.
+If you experience these symptoms, your gynecologist will either perform an ultrasound, MRI or X-ray to properly diagnose your condition.

-- Myomectomy – Surgery to remove uterine fibroids without taking out healthy tissue
+Surgery to remove uterine fibroids without taking out healthy tissue.